JumboCode/South-Florida-Jewish-Academy/README.md

  - If you're good to go, title the PR (Pull Request) with the ticket # and name it the same name as the ticket name.
  - Enter in corresponding information, including what you did and what your reviewer can do to test it
  - `Create Pull Request`
+ - Select who you want to review your code!